-See plan in blue Fire Drill file in Reception
+For information only: See plan in blue Fire Drill file in Reception- Fire Drill Emergency Evacuation procedure is displayed throughout the school.

 The services are presently accessed by the site manager , and also members of the SEC group who maintain/repair our services.
 Although they do not have keys to the establishment , the Fire authorities have the right to access.
 In my absence it is recommended that the right to access be given to the Head Teacher and at least one other member of staff.